 Once the trial begins, both parties present their opening statements.
 The plaintiff always presents their case first, and the defense follows.
 After the defense has presented their side, the plaintiff has one last opportunity to present additional evidence—known as rebuttal evidence.
 Evidence from both sides could include documents, expert testimony, or exhibits to support the arguments.
 Witnesses may be called to the stand for questioning.

 After both sides present their cases, closing arguments take place.
 After closing arguments, the judge will instruct the jury on the legal basis that it should apply evidence.
 Deliberations take place until a verdict is reached.
 With a bench trial, the judge deliberates for a period of time until reaching a verdict.

 It’s important to note that if either party does not agree with the verdict, they can appeal the decision.
 If a verdict is appealed, it’s presented to an appellate court that reviews the previous proceedings and releases an opinion—affirming or finding fault with the decision.
 If errors are found, a new trial can be ordered.

 Shrager and Sachs: The Law Firm You Can Depend On

 Depending on the nature of your personal injury case, you may be struggling to figure out how to proceed.
-When you work with the attorneys from Shrager & Sachs, we’ll explain legal rights and options, so you can make the best decisions for your recovery and your future.
+When you work with the attorneys from Shrager, Sachs, & Blanco, we’ll explain legal rights and options, so you can make the best decisions for your recovery and your future.
 To learn more about the personal injury lawsuit process in Philadelphia, contact us today.